 Creative career models and business plans go hand in hand with creative music making.
 Workshops led by Christian Howes focus on helping musicians interested in the topic to hone in and develop business plans around your lifestyle and musical goals.

 Each day, faculty artists will lead masterclasses on the topics that they specialize in.
 These intimate sessions allow you to take a glimpse into the mind of our faculty artists and gain personalized knowledge that you can then build off of for the rest of the week and beyond.
+We also curate specialized masterclasses on various topics, mixing it up each year and featuring new personalities and themes.

 Small and large ensembles feature group arrangements and individual improvisation in a final culminating performance to showcase what you learned and what your ensembles worked on throughout the week.